wzanga/projetCBD/README.md

 - scipy
 - matpotlib
 - pyspark
+Please note that this application has only been tested with python 2.7.15

 # Requirement for the Spark Cluster
 To run "run-app-on-cluster.sh", we use Docker to build images and containers for the master, the workers and the driver.